gnosischain/ip_crawler/README.md

 `unenriched` to `ipinfo` with no dbt change, because it already LEFT JOINs `ipinfo`.

+**Deployment prerequisite — the likely first-run failure.** This preset reads `dbt.int_hopr_nodes` and writes `crawlers_data.ipinfo`, so the crawler's ClickHouse user needs **SELECT on the `dbt` database**.
+The nebula crawl never touches `dbt`, so an existing deployment almost certainly does not have that grant, and the symptom is a plain `ACCESS_DENIED` on the source query rather than anything HOPR-shaped.
+The run exits non-zero in that case, so a scheduled job will surface it — but only if someone is watching the exit code.

+Ordering: the preset reads a dbt model and writes a table dbt reads back, so it wants to run **after** dbt.
+It does not need strict sequencing though — if dbt runs daily anyway, the next run picks up whatever geography this wrote, and the worst case is a new node's country landing a day late.

 ## Incremental Processing

 To handle very large tables without encountering memory limitations, the crawler: